StatisKit/StatisKit/doc/developer/configure.rst

 To install **Conda** refer to the section :ref:`section-user-install-prerequisites`.

 Once **Conda** is installed, you need to create a development environment called :code:`statiskit` containing the meta-package :code:`statiskit` on your computer.
-To do so, type the following command line in your console
+To do so, type the following command line

 .. code-block:: console